artnoisenik/machinelee/docs/terms/fine-tuning.md

 - **Overfitting:** There's a risk of the model becoming too specialized to the fine-tuning data, losing its ability to generalize.
 - **Computational Resources:** Although less intensive than initial training, fine tuning still requires significant computational power.

-## Conclusion

-Fine tuning is a pivotal process in making AI models more efficient and tailored to specific tasks.
-By understanding and applying fine-tuning techniques, one can significantly enhance the performance of AI models in various domains.

 ## Further Reading

 To explore more about fine tuning and AI, consider the following resources: